-What it's like to travel from the U.S. to Hong Kong right now
+What it's like to travel from the US to Hong Kong right now

 Karina Tsui

 Since the pandemic started, Cathay Pacific has significantly reduced their flight count from the US to Hong Kong.
 I was scheduled to fly on the only direct flight to Hong Kong that day.
-Unlike most people I knew, who flew into Hong Kong and were transferred to the city's Asia World-Expo Centre for mandatory testing, passengers on my flight would make our way to Hong Kong International Airport's Terminal 2 -- a terminal that, before the pandemic, exclusively operated Asia-bound flights.
+Unlike most people I knew, who flew into Hong Kong and were transferred to the city's Asia World-Expo Center for mandatory testing, passengers on my flight would make our way to Hong Kong International Airport's Terminal 2 -- a terminal that, before the pandemic, exclusively operated Asia-bound flights.

 Members of Hong Kong's Department of Health guided us through various stations where we would fill out forms, receive a wristband with a tracking device in it and conduct a self-test.